Quebec’s Fins, Feathers & Fall Colours

 Quebec City is easily accessible by plane, train, and car.

-Train: Gare du Palais station is conveniently located in the downtown areaCar: drive to XX hotel
+Train: Gare du Palais station is located in the downtown area.
+Ubers and taxis are available to get to Cofortel Hotel.Car: drive to Cofortel Hotel

 -